sheffler/checkr-agents/README.md

 ## Networks of Agents: the System

-An NLIP Agent exposes its front-end via an HTTP (or HTTPS) server with a designated endoint (`/nlip`) receiving and sending JSON message of a specified format (NLIP Message Format).
+An NLIP Agent exposes its front-end via an HTTP (or HTTPS) server with a designated endoint (`/nlip`) receiving and sending JSON messages of a specified format (NLIP Message Format).
 When deployed, an HTTP server is mounted at an address.
 Most often, the address is a "network address" at a specific IP address, or a hostname.
 The combination of the `scheme` and the address identify the protocol the server understands and where it is listening.

 - `http://10.0.0.20`
 - `http://example-host.ai`